ausmartinez/MBARI-RetinaNet-ODM/README.md

     The `retinanet_main.py` flag, `--training_file_pattern` details the location of the training data in the form of tfrecords.
 Currently, the script points to the exact name exported from `create_tfrecords.py`, located inside the storage bucket: `--training_file_pattern=${STORAGE_BUCKET}/MBARI_BENTHIC_2017_960x540_train.record`.
 This can be changed to meet the naming of other data and supports globbing.
 For instance, if you have multiple training records located in a folder called 'data' in your storage bucket and each record follows a name of 'train_NUMBER.record', the flag may look like: `--training_file_pattern=${STORAGE_BUCKET}/data/train_*.record`

     A hyperparameter not mentioned in documentation is `num_classes`.
 The GCP TPU RetinaNet implementation is made with the COCO dataset, which has 81 label classes.
 However, the model does not auto detect the number of classes that exist in your tfrecords, as may be the case with other models.
-So you must define the number of classes are in your data, otherwise it will assume and train for 81 classes.
+So you must define the number of classes in your data, otherwise it will assume and train for 81 classes.
 Define the number of classes using the hyperparameter flag like so: `--hparams=image_size=640,num_classes=9`.
 The model itself reshapes the images in a NxN shape denoted by `image_size=N`

+#### Running Inference

+Running inference is relatively simple. `inference/model_inference.py` contains some details written in the script's comments.
+The script itself contains the basic functionality to pass an unlabeled image through the model.
+If looking to pass a batch of images, additional functionality must be added, as the script simply uses a single image.
+This was done, as interpretation of the outputted weights was not achieved in this project.
+The [Focal Loss Research Paper](https://arxiv.org/pdf/1708.02002.pdf), from which RetinaNet is derived, says that RetinaNet's bounding box regression format is the same as Feature Pyramid Networks described by [this paper](http://openaccess.thecvf.com/content_cvpr_2017/papers/Lin_Feature_Pyramid_Networks_CVPR_2017_paper.pdf).
+However, proper interpretation of this output was above our skill level, and the inference methods provided by GCP are not fully compatible with the RetinaNet Model as of writing.
+We would suggest further research into the ins and outs of bounding box regression techniques to establish a solid understanding of this branch of machine learning before attempting to tackle the RetinaNet.